Skip to main content

 Ginger Juice

-Fresh ginger juice mixed with water, sugar, and sometimes lemon - refreshing and believed to aid digestion.
+Fresh ginger juice mixed with water, sugar, and sometimes lemon.
+It is refreshing, and locals reckon it helps digestion.

 juiceCold